Aider-AI/aider/aider/website/docs/install.md

 {% include get-started.md %}

+This will install aider in its own separate python environment.
 If needed,
-aider-install will automatically install a separate version of python 3.12 to use with aider.
+aider-install will also install a separate version of python 3.12 to use with aider.

+Once aider is installed,
-There are some [optional install steps](/docs/install/optional.html) you could consider.
+there are also some [optional install steps](/docs/install/optional.html).

 See the [usage instructions](https://aider.chat/docs/usage.html) to start coding with aider.

 ## One-liners